kozlown/rawjs-css3-slider/README.md

-slider made with raw Javascript and CSS3
+slider made with raw JavaScript and CSS3